 Special employee reward

 Of course, there are more special rewards where employees receive some form of monetary assistance.
-This doesn’t mean they receive cash, but they get financial help by paying their tuition fees in graduate school or giving them gas allowance for a month.
-Anything that helps make their lives easier by helping them make their ends meet would be highly appreciated.
+This doesn’t mean they receive cash, but they get financial help by paying their tuition fees in graduate school or giving them a gas allowance for a month.
+Anything that helps make their lives easier by helping them make ends meet would be highly appreciated.

 Now that you understand the need for providing rewards and how it should be done, it is time to come up with a clear plan for a fair employee reward system.